cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-PLEIADES MISSION SIMULATOR-EN.md

 # Context

-CS Group responsabilities for PLEIADES Mission Simulator are as follows:
+CS Group responsabilities for Mission Pleiades simulator are as follows:
-* Design, Development, Validation
+* Design, development, validation

 ![Main Picture](Project-CNES-PLEIADES MISSION SIMULATOR-EN pict 2.png)

 The features are as follows:
-* Design of the PLEIADES mission simulator, based on the ALIS infrastructure
+* Design of the Simulator Mission Pleiades, based on the Infrastructure Alis
 * Development and validation of successive versions.
-* Integration of new functionalities (mission API, HMI, etc.)
+* Integration of new features (API Mission, IHM ...)
-* Regular integration of new versions of GOTLIB/PHRLIB
+* Regular integration of new versions of Gotlib/Phrlib
-* Reversal of functionalities developed for the PLEIADES Simulator in ALIS
+* Reversal of features developed for the Pleiades simulator in Alis

 # Project implementation

 The project objectives are as follows:
-* Develop a mission simulator based on the ALIS generic simulation infrastructure.
+* Develop a mission simulator based on the generic Alis simulation infrastructure.

 The processes for carrying out the project are:
 * V Cycle